List of Primary State Highways in Washington: Primary State Highway 1

-PSH 1 followed the route of U.S. Route 99 (now Interstate 5) from Vancouver to Blaine.
+PSH 1 followed the route of U.S. Route 99 (replaced by Interstate 5) from Vancouver to Blaine.
 It also served U.S. Route 99 Alternate (now SR 11) in Skagit and Whatcom counties.

 Primary State Highway 2

-This route followed the route of U.S. Route 10 (now Interstate 90) from Seattle to near Ellensburg, then U.S. Route 97 to Peshastin, then U.S. Route 2 to Spokane, then US 10/I-90 from Spokane to the Idaho state line.
+PSH 2 originally followed the Sunset Highway, which was the first continuous east–west highway in Washington when it was designated in 1915.
+The Sunset Highway was numbered as State Road 2 in 1923 and later PSH 2 in 1937.
+Its route was adopted by U.S. Route 10 in 1926 (replaced by Interstate 90) from Seattle to near Ellensburg, then U.S. Route 97 to Peshastin, then U.S. Route 2 to Spokane, then US 10/I-90 from Spokane to the Idaho state line.
 A southern branch of PSH 2 followed the route of Washington State Route 18 from Snoqualmie to Tacoma.

+The highway originally traveled through Fall City and Snoqualmie until the completion of a more direct alignment through the Issaquah Alps between Issaquah and North Bend.
+Prior to the construction of the first floating bridge across Lake Washington in 1940, the route from Seattle to Issaquah followed what would later become SR 900.